femiabimbola/Next-Auth-v5/tutorial.md

 // export const db = new PrismaClient(); it is for production
 ```

-Create the `.env` file before you RUN
+Create the `.env` file before you RUN.
+Prisma does not support `.env.local`

 ```bash
 npx prisma init